Selling Life Insurance in Canada: Rules, Taxes & Options

 Insurance Company Restrictions

-Some of Canada’s largest insurance providers, such as Sunlife, Manulife, and RBC Insurance, have internal policies that prohibit life settlements under any circumstances.
+Some of Canada’s largest providers, like Sun Life, have internal policies that prohibit life settlements under any circumstances.

 Even seniors in poor health cannot sell their policies issued by one of these companies.
-Check your policy documents or ask your provider if they allow third-party sales.
+It is crucial to review your policy documents or contact your provider to confirm their stance before proceeding.

 If you decide to sell your life insurance policy, there are two potential types of buyers to be aware of: